-An elite Dutch wedding just for two (or with 4 – 6 guests) in Amsterdam is a trend to watch.
-With an agreement as a “couple bubble” to put your relationship first, you want an intimate and romantic ceremony in the heart of the city.
+An exclusive Dutch wedding just for two (or with 4 – 6 guests) is a trend to watch.
+With an agreement as a “couple bubble” to marry in the capital of Holland, you want to put your relationship first.
+And that means having an intimate and romantic ceremony in the heart of Amsterdam.

 On average a large wedding costs between 16.000 and 35.000 euros.
 How do you plan a small private wedding for two?
 Although, you’ve never been to Amsterdam or you are foreigner (Dutchie).
 Foreign nationals might incur additional wedding fees.
 But, you can create an unforgettable and personal commitment ceremony.
 Here are 6 planning tips for your cross-cultural Dutch wedding in Amsterdam.